-It’s important to remember that the pandemic has made loneliness worse: chiefly because of the physical isolation and the lack of contact with people, which is really important to our wellbeing.
-The pause on a lot of activities and seeing other people has really compounded this feeling of isolation.
-And while people who live together or are in relationships have been bonding closer in the pandemic, it’s hard to feel that you have missed out on that.
+Answer: It’s important to remember that the past few years have made loneliness worse: chiefly because of the physical isolation and the lack of contact with people, which is really important to our wellbeing.
+The pause on a lot of activities and seeing other people really compounded this feeling of isolation.
+And while people who live together or are in relationships may have bonded closer in the pandemic, it’s hard to feel that you have missed out on that.

 It's often hard to say this negative feeling is actually a positive one or a neutral one.
 If you're boiling with anger, for example, it feels so uncomfortable that it might well be a negative feeling.
 But the fact is, the more that we can tolerate feelings like loneliness, the less power that it has over us and the easier it is to diffuse.
 The more that we can be tolerant and accepting of the hardships or difficulties of life, the more it is likely that it won't disturb us as much.

 One of the ways that people often read into their negative feelings and thoughts is by engaging in them with rumination.
 You might spend a lot of time trying to work out: Why do I feel this way?
 Should I be single?
 Should I not be?
 Why am I feeling bad about it?
 Is it bad that I'm feeling bad?
 We can get ourselves into a real tangle.
 There's a couple of techniques, aside from working on the acceptance, for when you get stuck ruminating.
 One is distraction, but it's not a distraction by way of avoidance: it's more diversion.
 It's doing something healthy in place of ruminating, which could be doing something that you enjoy.
 The other is breathing techniques.
 So if you're feeling negative thoughts and emotions rising, and you've got yourself into a mental tangle, how can you get out?
 Often just resetting, by focusing internally on basic things like the breath or bodily sensations, can help some people get out of that negative loop.